Staircase Calculator (Steps, Riser, Tread, Run & Headroom)

 The comfort formula ensures the staircase is easy and safe to use:

 Values within this range indicate a comfortable staircase.
-Lower values feel steeper, while higher values feel more shallow.
+Lower values feel steeper; higher values feel more shallow.
+Adjusted riser above 190 mm or below 140 mm is flagged regardless of the comfort value.

 Step 5 — Calculate Stair Angle